One size does not fit all when you have no stomach!

 - Calcium Citrate is the better absorbed following gastrectomy.
 It’s hard to find at your neighborhood pharmacy but is readily available online.
 Try Bariatric Advantage for a variety of chewable flavors and dosages.

 - Taking iron supplements is important.
 If you find it hard to tolerate on a daily basis, try taking tablets every other day.

-- Bowel movements will change for awhile, and it’s hard to know how they’ll change for you.
+- Bowel movements will change for a while, and it’s hard to know how they’ll change for you.
 Consistency, color, odor…and it may change from day to day.
-Like most things post gastrectomy you’re body will adjust and settle into a new normal.
+Like most things post gastrectomy your body will adjust and settle into a new normal.
 However, if you have ongoing issues with diarrhea or constipation, talk to your doctor.
 Pay attention to your bowel movements as they can signify other concerns, such as malabsorption.

 - Bowel movements may come on quickly in the early days.
 Be prepared when you are away from home.
 Scope out the joint in case you need to make a mad dash.
 If you are out to dinner, locate the restroom so you can get there quickly if need be.
 If it makes you feel more secure choose a table nearby.

 - Hair loss is common three to six months post gastrectomy.
 Often it is due to rapid weight loss and will resolve on its own.
-If it does not resolve talk to your doctor for evaluation of your nutrition levels.
+If it does not resolve, talk to your doctor for an evaluation of your nutrition levels.
 Nutritional deficiencies may be the culprit.

 - Some people experience intense night sweats in the early days.
 Lay a bath towel on top of your bedsheet and another to cover your pillow.
 Keep extra towels and sleep shirts or t-shirts nearby.
 If you wake up drenched, it’s easy to do a quick change of towels and sleep shirt, rather than trying to change bedding or having to try to sleep on soggy sheets.